Prepare for the Spatial Reasoning Test

 Spatial reasoning tests vary depending on the position or field they are intended for.
 This allows employers to assess if applicants have the specific spatial intelligence needed for a particular job.

-For instance, many public safety positions—such as firefighters, <a rel="nofollow" data-id="3929" href="/police-exam-preparation" title="police-exam-preparation">police, and 911 dispatchers —are required to have a good working knowledge of how to find a relationship between different objects or figures.
+For instance, many public safety positions—such as firefighters, police, and 911 dispatchers—require a good working knowledge of how to find a relationship between different objects or figures.
 When applying to a public safety position, candidates may see the spatial ability section referred to as spatial orientation.

-Spatial visualization tests are also often used in the recruitment process of engineers, architects, chemists and more.
+Spatial reasoning tests are also often used in recruiting engineers, architects, chemists, airplane pilots, and more.

 Spatial ability tests and spatial reasoning tests are used for different pre-employment hiring processes.